 In the wake of my confession, the hours went by in yet another blur.
 Despite the fact the police department trod cautiously around us, I sensed they silently celebrated our case.
 It’s not often incidents like ours, Kathy’s and mine, resulted in happy endings.

 Can you tell us what he looked like?

 Were there others?

 Familiarities?
 Disfigurements?
 Tattoos?
 Smells?
 Surroundings?

-“Can you tell us where you slept?
-Was there a routine?
+His lips thinned into a grim line.
+He peered over black-framed reading glasses, sympathy in his soft gaze.
+“Can you tell us where you slept?”
+He changed the subject.
+“Was there a routine?
 Were you authorised to leave the house?”

-“What’s trauma?”
-I narrow my eyes.
+“Trauma,” I repeated in frustration.
 “Do I have that?”

 My features hardened out of stubbornness.
 “I don’t want to live like that.”

 “That’s why I’m here so that I can help you,” she said, the scribbling sound of her pen continuing.
 “Now, distress differs among individuals according to their personal experiences.
 People of victimisation react to similar distressing events differently.
 Not everyone who undergoes such incidents is psychologically traumatised, particularly if they address their problems and receive help.”

 “Everything you say is significant,” the male detective explained.
 “Even the smallest of details has the potential to lead us somewhere.”